hackersifu/leetcode-learning/README.md

 Details on how to use Leetcode concepts

 ## Leetcode Concepts
+- Always map it to input -> transform -> output

 ### DFS (Depth First Search)
 Search down a tree or graph as far as possible before backtracking.